deepanshs/mrinversion/docs/getting_started.rst

     >>> plt.tight_layout() # doctest: +SKIP
     >>> plt.show() # doctest: +SKIP

 The ten-folds cross-validation prediction error surface as a function of hyperparameters :math:`\alpha` and :math:`\beta`.

+The optimum solution
+''''''''''''''''''''

 The best model selection from the cross-validation method may be accessed using the :attr:`~mrinversion.linear_model.SmoothLassoCV.f` attribute.